-- ➤ Check articles in the Collaboration Agreement. - Fulfil the form (at least, the mandatory fields) and accept the Ethics and Legal terms. - Upload through the form the Proposal (to be elaborated using the provided template) in PDF. - Sending an email to opencall-assist-iot-eu@assist-iot.eu and iglaub@upv.es with the Proposal in PDF (compressed in a ZIP file using indicated password). - Receiving an acknowledge receipt from the Consortium.
+- Check articles in the Collaboration Agreement (this model is not open to negotiation, please just consult the articles to ensure compatibility with your legal teams). - Fulfil the form (at least, the mandatory fields) and accept the Ethics and Legal terms. - Send via email the proposal as indicated in the Guidelines for Applicants (to be elaborated using the provided template) through email to opencall-assist-iot-eu@assist-iot.eu and iglaub@upv.es with the Proposal in PDF (compressed in a ZIP file using indicated password). - Receiving an acknowledge receipt from the Consortium.